We Provide Assistance With Assault Bail

 Being charged with assault or assault & battery can be so scary it feels as if your life has fallen into a tailspin.
 There is no need to suffer under the pressure of so much fear and confusion anymore!
-Our bail bonds agents provide assault bail in Athens, GA and for surrounding counties so that we may help you make bail fast and get your loved one home as quickly as possible.
+Our bail bonds agents provide assault bail in Jefferson, GA, and for surrounding counties so that we may help you make bail fast and get your loved one home as quickly as possible.
+You can reach us at 706-353-6467 for DUI bail and drug charge bail as well.

 Charges of assault are frequently linked with charges of battery, and though they are usually paired together they are for two separate crimes.
 Assault is attempting or accomplishing, to commit a violent injury to someone else (or putting them in a dangerous situation where it is likely they will be injured), while battery is for the intentional act of causing physical harm to another

 Assault, in other words, is the risk (or threat) of violence and battery is for the act of violence itself.
 Just because you or your loved one have been arrested for assault does not mean anyone was actually physically harmed.
 In the state of Georgia, assault charges apply to the use of words as well as physical contact.
 For example, threatening to run someone over with a car or shoot them, if presented with enough menace, can be enough for a simple assault charge.